Ila-bura/friends-trivia/README.md

 #### Audio Player:

+The user has the option to play the theme song while they play.
+The embedded media player displays the controls so that the user can adjust the volume and stop the music at any time.
+It is worth noting that the music does not play authomatically and the loop option was avoided.

 #### Social Links:

-In the footer area the social media links of Facebook, YouTube and Instagram serve the purpose of giving users the chance to reach out and connect.
+In the footer area the social media links of Facebook, YouTube and Instagram serve the purpose of giving users the chance to potentially reach out and connect with the author of the site.

 ![Social Links](assets/images/images-readme/footer.png)